 This post offers tips and suggestions on how to approach this big topic.
 Scroll down to find a handy poster for your classroom too.

-How to Teach Information Literacy and Research Skills
+How to Teach Information Literacy and Online Research Skills

 The topic of researching and filtering information can be broken down in so many ways but I believe the best approach involves: